IP abolitionists, hear me out: copyright is good.

 Crucially, copyright is not a property right, or even equivalent to one.
 The market exclusivity given to authors is a privilege granted by the federal government, and by definition can exist for a strictly limited span of time.1 (Let’s say, as a theoretical maximum, the entire lifetime of the creator.)
 Though it can be “sold” (or, usually, automatically assigned to a corporation) by contract, that’s the only analogue; it’s not intangible bonus property artists own in addition to the work they make.

 The “public domain”, then, is just the collection of all creative works that aren’t actively under copyright, whether due to not being granted copyright at the time of creation, the limited monopoly period having expired, or the copyright on the work being explicitly waived by the author.
-This was the default until 1989, when US law changed to grant artists copyright automatically, without having to individually file works with the copyright office.
+(This was the default even on new works until 1989, when US law changed to grant artists copyright automatically, without having to individually file works with the copyright office.)

 Even within copyright’s highly limited monopoly, there is still a wide range of activities that would otherwise be considered “unauthorized copying” that are allowed anyway.
 This is the “Fair Use” doctrine.
 Fair Use protects specific acts that involve copying a protected work, like commentary, criticism, (some) parody, and news reporting.
 Even though they technically involve copying copyrighted material, you don’t need authorization from the copyright holder for these purposes.